makusvankempen/handicap_gold.md/handicap_golf.md

-Short description\|Measure of a golfer's playing ability
+# Measure of a golfer's playing ability

 ## History